Page Contents

 - With full authority, the sale of real property can happen on the terms and at the price determined by the executor or administrator.

-- The sale is not subject to overbidding and not subject to court supervision.
+- The sale is not subject to overbidding and is not subject to court supervision.

 - The personal representative has a fiduciary duty to maximize the estate’s assets.